datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Contact to Hubspot Contactcompanyassociation
+HubSpot Contact to HubSpot Contactcompanyassociation
 ----------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a Hubspot Contactcompanyassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Contact and a HubSpot Contactcompanyassociation must be established.

-A HubSpot Contact will merge with a Hubspot Contactcompanyassociation if one of the following property combinations match:
+A HubSpot Contact will merge with a HubSpot Contactcompanyassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - Hubspot Contactcompanyassociation Property
+     - HubSpot Contactcompanyassociation Property
    * - id
      - id

-Once a link between a HubSpot Contact and a Hubspot Contactcompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contact and a HubSpot Contactcompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contact and a Hubspot Contactcompanyassociation:
+The following properties are synchronized between a HubSpot Contact and a HubSpot Contactcompanyassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - Hubspot Contactcompanyassociation Property
+     - HubSpot Contactcompanyassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "integer"

-HubSpot Contactcompanyassociation to Hubspot Contact
+HubSpot Contactcompanyassociation to HubSpot Contact
 ----------------------------------------------------
-Every HubSpot Contactcompanyassociation will be synchronized with a Hubspot Contact.
+Every HubSpot Contactcompanyassociation will be synchronized with a HubSpot Contact.

-If a matching Hubspot Contact already exists, the HubSpot Contactcompanyassociation will be merged with the existing one.
+If a matching HubSpot Contact already exists, the HubSpot Contactcompanyassociation will be merged with the existing one.
-If no matching Hubspot Contact is found, a new Hubspot Contact will be created.
+If no matching HubSpot Contact is found, a new HubSpot Contact will be created.

-A HubSpot Contactcompanyassociation will merge with a Hubspot Contact if one of the following property combinations match:
+A HubSpot Contactcompanyassociation will merge with a HubSpot Contact if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contactcompanyassociation Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
    * - id
      - id

-Once a link between a HubSpot Contactcompanyassociation and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contactcompanyassociation and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contactcompanyassociation and a Hubspot Contact:
+The following properties are synchronized between a HubSpot Contactcompanyassociation and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contactcompanyassociation Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-HubSpot Contactcompanyassociation to Hubspot Contactcompanyassociation
+HubSpot Contactcompanyassociation to HubSpot Contactcompanyassociation
 ----------------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Contactcompanyassociation and a Hubspot Contactcompanyassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Contactcompanyassociation and a HubSpot Contactcompanyassociation must be established.

-A HubSpot Contactcompanyassociation will merge with a Hubspot Contactcompanyassociation if one of the following property combinations match:
+A HubSpot Contactcompanyassociation will merge with a HubSpot Contactcompanyassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contactcompanyassociation Property
-     - Hubspot Contactcompanyassociation Property
+     - HubSpot Contactcompanyassociation Property
    * - id
      - id

-Once a link between a HubSpot Contactcompanyassociation and a Hubspot Contactcompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contactcompanyassociation and a HubSpot Contactcompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contactcompanyassociation and a Hubspot Contactcompanyassociation:
+The following properties are synchronized between a HubSpot Contactcompanyassociation and a HubSpot Contactcompanyassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contactcompanyassociation Property
-     - Hubspot Contactcompanyassociation Property
+     - HubSpot Contactcompanyassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "integer"